 Emotions that are positive, neutral, and negative are included.
-Throughout the book, the author makes it clear that we all experience a variety of emotions and all those emotions are okay.
+Throughout the book, the author shows that we all experience various emotions, and all those emotions are okay.

-This book is the perfect jumping off point for rich discussions with students about feelings.
-This can easily be used in school counseling or in the classroom using student friendly activities.
+This book is the perfect starting point for rich student discussions about feelings.
+It can easily be used in school counseling or the classroom using student-friendly activities.

 Check out this post on In My Heart with suggested companion activities.

 Identifying and understanding feelings is an essential social-emotional skill.
 It is always where I would start in counseling and where most social-emotional curriculums begin.
 If a student can't identify how